lamps-wg/draft-composite-kem/draft-ietf-lamps-pq-composite-kem.md

 * Refactored to use MartinThomson github template.
 * Made this document standalone by folding in the minimum necessary content from composite-keys and dropping the cross-reference to composite-sigs.
+* Changed the definition of `CompositeKEMPublicKey` from `SEQUENCE OF SubjectPublicKeyInfo` to `SEQUENCE OF BIT STRING` since with complete removal of Generic Composites, there is no longer any need to carry the component AlgorithmIdentifiers.

+TODO:
   `[ ]` Re-work wire format and ASN.1 to remove vestiges of Generics.
   `[ ]` Make RSA keys fixed-length.
-  `[ ]` Compress the public key format by not carrying redundant algID OIDs.
+  `[ ]` Add a section describing how to reconstitute component SPKIs; including providing a mapping table of component AldIDs and params.
   `[ ]` Re-work section 4.1 (id-Kyber768-RSA-KMAC256) to Reference 5990bis and its updated structures.
   `[ ]` Remove RSA-KEM KDF params and make them implied by the OID; ie provide a profile of 5990bis.
   `[ ]` We need PEM samples … 118 hackathon?
 OQS friends?
 David @ BC?
+  `[ ]` Square this up with draft-ounsworth-cfrg-kem-combiners `[ ]` Make a proper IANA Considerations section
+  `l ]` Pass over Security Considerations
+  `[ ]` Shorten the abstract (move some content into Intro) `[ ]` Fix all the warnings so the build is clean.

   Still to do in a future version:
-  * Fix the ASN.1 in how it references ECC named curves.
+  * I need an ASN.1 expert to help me fix how it references ECC named curves.

 # Introduction {#sec-intro}